100-Year-Old Bucks County Woman Credits Bit Of Scotch Each Day For Her Longevity

 NEWTOWN, Pa.
-(CBS) — In Bucks County, a family is celebrating as the family matriarch turns 100!
+(CBS) — In Bucks County, a family is celebrating as their matriarch turns 100!
 Irene Bittner credits a bit of scotch each day for her longevity.

-Her family says she has a taste every day around 5 p.m.READ MORE: Aaron Sims, Accused Of Drunk Driving In Fatal Crash On Vine Street Expressway, Arrested Shooting Victim Found In Car Outside Of Christiana Mall In Newark, Police Say
+Her family says she has a taste every day around 5 p.m.READ MORE: Philadelphia Weather: 1 More Day Of Dangerous Heat As Temperatures To Feel Like Triple Digits, Storms To Develop Wednesday Brotherly Love: Black Men Heal Providing Free Therapy Sessions

 On Monday, her family threw a party at her Newtown nursing and care facility.

-They also arranged a special gift — a letter from the White House, celebrating Ms. Bittner as a member of the greatest generation.MORE NEWS: Philadelphia Officials Announce Some City Pools Opening This Week
+They also arranged a special gift — a letter from the White House, celebrating Ms. Bittner as a member of the greatest generation.MORE NEWS: EXCLUSIVE: Family Member Of Alexis Woods, Woman Killed Outside Christiana Mall, Believes Shooting Was 'Premeditated'

 Happy birthday, young lady!